A Driving Tour of African-American History in Washington County, MD

 From Boonsboro, head west via route Alt-40 W and 68 W to St. Mark’s Episcopal Church near Lappans Crossroads.
 Built in 1849, this church has its original slave balcony, records showing slave marriages and baptisms, and a modern (2018) stained glass window dedicated to the enslaved people who worshiped here.
 To see the interior of the church, inquire at the church office (closed Mondays) or make arrangements in advance.
 If you don’t go inside, you can still see the historic graves of African Americans born in slavery, in the cemetery, with a historical marker.
 The church’s website has full information, including the stories of enslaved individuals and families.

 From St. Mark’s, head north on route 65, the Sharpsburg Pike, toward Hagerstown.
 Less than a mile north of Lappans, on the left, is Rockland Plantation.
-Not open to the public, this handsome stone house and striking red barn can be seen from the road.
+A wedding and event venue, but Not open to the public, this handsome stone house and striking red barn can be seen from the road.
 Many people were enslaved at Rockland, including a young man who escaped in 1827 and became the famous abolitionist James W.C.
 Pennington.
 He attended Yale University, became a Presbyterian minister, received an honorary doctorate from the University of Heidelberg, and officiated at Frederick Douglass’s wedding.
 His pulpit Bible is on display at the Smithsonian, and his memoirs, including his descriptions of life at Rockland, can be read online.

 Proceed north on 65 into Hagerstown, and make your way to Jonathan Street.
 This is the historic heart of Hagerstown’s African-American community.
 There’s ample parking, and informative historical markers commemorate lost buildings such as the old jail and Harmon’s Hotel.
 Other historic buildings are still standing in this neighborhood.
 Don’t miss Asbury United Methodist Church, 155 Jonathan Street.
 Founded in 1818, it was the first black congregation in Hagerstown and possibly the first in the county; the present building dates from 1879.
 One block north is Bethel Street, where you’ll find Ebenezer A.M.E.
 Church (at no. 26).
 Although the historic church building and cemetery are gone, this is the second-oldest black congregation in Hagerstown, founded in 1839.
 Look for the old cornerstone on the front of the parsonage.
 Zion Baptist Church, at the corner of Bethel and Jonathan Streets, was also founded in the nineteenth century.
 At 132 West Bethel Street is a building that served as an early twentieth-century community center, housing a black Civil War veterans group, a black fraternal lodge, a black cycing club, and other organizations.